Russia steps up bombardment of Kyiv, civilians flee Mariupol

 The city council said another 2,000 cars were waiting to leave along the route.
 It was not immediately clear if the number of departed vehicles given Tuesday included 160 cars that left the day before.

-As for the latest round of talks, Ukrainian presidential aide Mykhailo Podolyak said were discussing a cease-fire and Russian troops’ withdrawal from Ukraine.
-Russian Foreign Minister Sergey Lavrov said that Moscow was pressing its demands for Ukraine to drop its bid to join NATO, adopt a neutral status and “demilitarize.”
+As for the latest round of talks, Ukrainian presidential aide Mykhailo Podolyak said they were discussing a cease-fire and Russian troops’ withdrawal from Ukraine.
+Russian Foreign Minister Sergey Lavrov said that Moscow would press its demands that Ukraine drop its bid to join NATO, adopt a neutral status and “demilitarize.”

 When Russia launched the war three weeks ago, fear of an imminent invasion gripped the Ukrainian capital, and residents slept in subway stations or crammed onto trains to flee.
 But as the Russian offensive bogged down, Kyiv saw a relative lull.
 U.S. officials said Russian forces were about 15 kilometers (9 miles) from the center of the city as of Monday.